 In Kenya, two university students from rural villages came up with a system to recharge a cell phone battery using energy generated from a bicycle, "We took most of [the] items from a junk yard – using bits from spoiled radios and spoiled televisions," one of the students told the BBC.

 Innovation and leadership strategist Navi Radjou explains that in the West there's a "more with more" attitude that throws serious money and resources into high-tech solutions that simply don't work in developing countries.
-(Don't get me started on toilets here or this post will totally derail.)
 He writes that "frugal innovation enables socially and environmentally responsible economic development through products and services that combine four qualities: affordability, accessibility, sustainability, and quality."
 Radjou advises that we should "use what is abundant to address what is scarce."